Beyond the liability shift, EMV brings a world of opportunity to US merchants.

 With Adyen you are not required to be EMV certified, and do not need full PCI certification.
 All of Adyen-provided terminals are encrypted, so you can be sure your customers’ payment data is secure.

-And with our global payments platform, you have a unified view of all transaction data across all geographies and channels, so you benefit from comprehensive global conversion analytics.
+And with our global payments platform, you have a unified view of all transaction data across all geographies and channels, so you benefit from comprehensive global conversion analytics and unified commerce.

 Our terminals can run in standalone mode or integrate with any traditional cash register, cloud/SaaS Point-of-Sale, and mPOS systems.